 These neighboring resort towns along the Lower Peninsula's northwest shore began entertaining vacationers who came by steamship more than a century ago.
 No wonder they're so good at it, offering an ever-growing to-do list for travelers and a relaxed attitude.
 Petoskey climbs hills along Little Traverse Bay, and Charlevoix (pictured) nestles between Lake Michigan and Lake Charlevoix 17 miles southwest.

 Towering limestone bluffs and the Ohio River frame picturesque Madison, an old riverboat port of 12,400.
 This town is so tied to the past, 133 downtown blocks are on the National Historic Register of Historic Places, with buildings dating back to 1817.
 Antiques dealers fill the district, which has served as a model for preservation of other towns.
-A brick river walk leads visitors close to touring riverboats that regularly dock with loads of vacationers, and a stroll through Madison's hilly streets provides glimpses of lush gardens around grand old homes, some converted to inns.
+A brick river walk leads visitors close to touring riverboats that regularly dock with vacationers, and a stroll through Madison's hilly streets provides glimpses of lush gardens around grand old homes, some converted to inns.

 Drives out of town meander to several award-winning wineries, some of the area's best bike trails and Clifty Falls State Park, where seven waterfalls flow.

 These side-by-side Lake Michigan shore villages are so artsy, residents take for granted having their portraits painted.
 Their likenesses hang in one of the 40 galleries that liberally mingle with an appealing collection of boutiques.
 Visitors not only fine original art adorning studio windows, but also they get accustomed to encountering sculptures on almost every corner of Saugatuck and Douglas.

 Artists set up easels among the swimmers and sunbathers enjoying the crescent of white sand to capture Oval Beach (considered one of the county's best) on canvas.